phpOpenbiz/history/README.md

 - Calendar and timestamp picker improvement
   - More compact and easier configuration by changing style sheet file and variables definitions

-Download Openbiz 1.1 patch to fix smarty setting and AccessValidate errors.
-Download Openbiz 1.1 composite key enhancement to support composite keys.
+Download Openbiz 1.1 patch [link dead] to fix smarty setting and AccessValidate errors.
+Download Openbiz 1.1 composite key enhancement [link dead] to support composite keys.

 ### (July 04 2004)
 Openbiz 1.1 beta is released.
 Jumping from 1.02 beta to 1.1 beta is due to the significant changes: